Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Evaluation

-Images mutated under the guidance of \tool\ (the last column) have the highest error triggering rates compared with random mutation (second column) and other criteria, especially for NBC and SNAC.
-The fuzzing guided by KMNC even has no output.
+\textbf{Triggered Faults.}~The \#triggered faults of ResNet trained on CIFAR10 and ImageNet are presented in \T~\ref{tab:fuzz-rq2}.
+DSC is unsuitable to be an objective, because its computing cost impedes fuzzing throughput (the fuzzer mutates images for only a few times within 6 hours).
+Images mutated under the guidance of \tool\ (last row) have the highest error triggering rates compared with random mutation (3rd row) and other criteria, especially NBC, SNAC, KMNC.
 Recall that these criteria denote a neuron as activated if its output is higher than a threshold or is out-of-range.
-Since modern DNNs frequently normalize inputs and intermediate neuron outputs, layer outputs tend to concentrate to certain regions (as reflected in \F~\ref{fig:visual}).
+Since modern DNNs frequently perform normalization, neuron outputs tend to concentrate to certain regions (as reflected in \F~\ref{fig:visual}).
 Without fine-grained feedbacks such as gradients, mutated images can hardly flip an unactivated neuron into activated.
 Nevertheless, we find that the degree of entanglement among neurons can vary w.r.t.~mutated inputs.
 Thus, \tool\ is very effective to serve the fuzzing guidance, achieving the highest \#faults and fault-triggering rates.
-TKNP and CC have decent performance; TKNP records the patterns of activated neurons (\S~\ref{subsec:nc}), which, to some extent, can reflect the distribution of layer outputs and entanglement of neurons.
-CC measures the \#regions formed by several neurons, which is correlated with the divergence of DNN outputs.
+TKNP and CC have decent performance, since the patterns and clusters in TKNP and CC, to some extent, can reflect the neuron entanglement.

-We also measure how each operator in \T~\ref{tab:op-rq2} can mutate images and increase coverage.
-An interesting finding is that texture-level transformations are mostly preferred by fuzzing guided by all criteria, including \tool.
-Previous criteria primarily use stylizing transformation whereas \tool\ prefers both blurring and stylizing.
-This indicates that previous criteria and \tool\ all explore DNN's texture-bias.
-Moreover, since \tool\ describes the entanglement of neurons, it captures DNN behaviors more comprehensively.

-\textbf{Naturalness.}~Contemporary testing works have pointed out the importance of preserving naturalness of mutated images~\cite{harel2020neuron}.
+\textbf{Naturalness of Mutations.}~Contemporary testing works have pointed out the importance of preserving naturalness of mutated images~\cite{harel2020neuron}.
 We measure the naturalness of mutated inputs under each criterion; a good criterion should lead to mutations that mostly preserve the naturalness.
-We use Inception Score (IS)~\cite{salimans2016improved} and Fr$\grave{e}$chet Inception Distance (FID)~\cite{heusel2017gans}, which are widely used in the AI community to assess the naturalness of images, as the metrics.
+We use Inception Score (IS)~\cite{salimans2016improved} and Fr$\grave{e}$chet Inception Distance (FID)~\cite{heusel2017gans}, which are widely used in the AI and SE community to assess the naturalness of images, as the metrics.
 A higher IS score is better, whereas a lower FID score indicates better naturalness.
-The evaluation results are also listed in \T~\ref{tab:IN-rq2}.
+The evaluation results are also listed in \T~\ref{tab:fuzz-rq2}.